open-make/openmakewebsite/content/blog/2023-02-13-ventmon/index.en.md

 {{< expand "Show answer">}}
 In any technical problem project, there are many issues that come up that I don't think you want to hear about.
 Since people weren't paying for them, the biggest issue was that people would ask for one and not be committed to using it.
 We attempted to address that with a memo, saying that we made you sign something saying that if you got this and you weren't going to use it, you had to ship it back to us.
 Several people did that.
 They shipped them back to us when they decided they weren't going to use it.
 That was kind of the biggest social problem that we had.
 Now, on many other projects I have trouble getting volunteers.
 On this project I got lucky and I had really good volunteers and that wasn't a problem.
 {{< /expand >}}

+{{< card2 "Local production">}}
+ We had a spreadsheet of people who were requesting them and as soon as we could manufacture them, we shipped them out to them.

+ We will make 10 or 20 of a device for the purpose of convincing other people to make it.
+We may even sell those but we are not going to become a medical device manufacturing firm.
+{{< /card2 >}}

 >Did you have  problems on a technical level?

 {{< expand "Show answer">}}